 A membership book published in 1975 by then President, Buddy Kuwaye, pictures 5 remaining charter members at that time.
 They were Manuel Asta, John Kincheloe, Jesse Marks, Art Schafer, and Milt Wallace.
 Milt later served as mayor of Rio Vista, and for quite a while he was the only remaining charter member of the club.

 One of the members, Albert M. “Fum” Jongeneel, who was club president 1959-60, also served as our District Governor 1965-66.

-Numerous Rio Vista Rotarians have served as city councilmembers and as mayor.
-Currently, Norm Richardson, mayor, as well as Jim McCracken and Tim Kubli are Rotarians who serve on the city council.
-Other members who have served as councilmembers and as mayor include Eddie Woodruff, Jerry Rubier and Fred Harris.
-Rotarians who have served as councilmembers include Jack Krebs and Bob Bard.
+Numerous Rio Vista Rotarians have served as city council members and as mayors, including.
+Eddie Woodruff, Norm Richardson, Jerry Rubier and Fred Harris.
+Rotarians who have served as council members include Jack Krebs and Bob Bard.
 Hector Dela Rosa was City Manager and Rob Hickey holds that post currently.

 Years ago, many Rotarians prided themselves on their 100% attendance records.
 That meant that if they couldn’t attend a meeting, they would make it up within the week before or the week following the meeting.
 They would often take a few club banners along when they took a trip to far away places and exchange banners with the club where they made up.